privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

     fields = ['address', 'key', 'value', 'value_prev']

-def account_storage_constraint(prev: AccountStorage, cur: AccountStorage):
-    diff = cur - prev

-    # rw should be a Read or Write
-    assert cur.rw == RW.Read or cur.rw == RW.Write

-    # grouping
-    if prev is not None:
-        # address should increase (non-strcit)
+class AccountStorageGate(ReadWriteGate):
+    group_fields = [
-        # TODO: check this by 160-bit range lookup or other more efficient method
+        # TODO: check address by 160-bit range lookup or other more efficient method
-        assert diff.address >= 0
+        ('address', lambda cur, pre, diff: diff.address >= 0),

-        if diff.address == 0:
-            # key should increase (non-strcit)
-            # TODO: check this by bytes comparator in case overflow
+        # TODO: check key by bytes comparator in case overflow
-            assert cur.key >= prev.key

-    if prev is None or diff.address != 0 or diff.key != 0:
+        ('key', lambda cur, pre, diff: diff.key >= 0),
+    ]

+    def constraint_every_row(prev: AccountStorage, cur: AccountStorage, diff: AccountStorage):
+        # NOTE: we don't need to check each address (same reason of AccountNonce)
+        pass

+    def constraint_in_group(prev: AccountStorage, cur: AccountStorage, diff: AccountStorage, is_first_row_in_group: bool): if is_first_row_in_group:
+            # rw should be a Write for the first row in group
+            assert cur.rw == RW.Write

             # TODO: verify the storage exist in previous state trie root or initialized to 0
             pass
-    elif diff.address == 0 and diff.key == 0:
-        # global counter should increase
-        assert range_lookup(diff.global_counter, '(0, 2**28)')
+        else:
             if cur.rw == RW.Read:
                 # value and value_prev should be consistent to previous one
                 assert diff.value == 0 and diff.value_prev == 0
             elif cur.rw == RW.Write:
                 # value_prev should be previous one
                 assert cur.value_prev == prev.value
 ```

 ### `CallState`